God's Perfect Plan

 God set the seeds of music ministry in me when I got involved with a Baptist youth choir and band.
 I played drums, or guitar and sang.
 I became proficient enough that eventually, I played guitar and sang to my bride as she walked down the aisle at our wedding.

 God gave me a gentle nudge in 1998.
 At least that’s the next time I listened to Him, although I didn’t realize it was Him yet.
 He sent me an offer of a new job in Florida.
 The closest church to our new home was a Catholic Church just a mile from our house.
 We began to attend regularly and I even joined the Choir and sang at two Masses every Sunday.
-In the four years we lived there, the priest who we loved and befriended asked me only once if I had ever thought of converting, but when I told him of my misgivings of being unwelcome at communion, he failed to offer me a reasonable rebuttal and I continued along as usual, the only Non-Catholic in the group. (more on that below)
+In the four years we lived there, the priest who we loved and befriended asked me only once if I had ever thought of converting, but when I told him of my misgivings of being unwelcome at communion, he failed to offer me a reasonable rebuttal with "Well, you just have to understand that." and I continued along as usual, the only Non-Catholic in the group, NOT receiving Communion.

 A Bump in the Road: The company I was working for was sold and assimilated into the new parent company. in 2001, 350 families lost their livelihood.
 I was laid off on the Friday before the attack on the World Trade Center.
 The combination of events made it virtually impossible to find a new job and after several months of unemployment and fruitless searches we sold our house, cashed in our retirement fund (with a substantial penalty) and went on the road.
 We visited relatives and friends, stayed in Hotels, and did freelance graphics work from a laptop in the car.
 It was enough to earn a living but for all intents and purposes we were homeless for three years.